super_method fails on some UnboundMethods

 - Status changed from Open to Closed

-Updated by nagachika (Tomoyuki Chikanaga) about 2 years ago
+Updated by nagachika (Tomoyuki Chikanaga) over 3 years ago

 - Backport changed from 2.3: UNKNOWN, 2.4: UNKNOWN to 2.3: REQUIRED, 2.4: REQUIRED